LMarshallAfzal/memory-allocator/README.md

 4. **Adding to Free List:**  The freed block is then marked as free in the linked list.

+### Splitting
+The `split_block()` function is responsible for splitting one large unallocated block into two smaller ones.
+This reduced wasted memory because only the required amount of memory is used the remainder can be used for other processes.

+### Coalescing
+The `coalesce_block()` function is responsible for merging multiple smaller blocks to reduce fragmentation in memory.
 ## Author(s)
 [Leonard Marshall Afzal](https://github.com/LMarshallAfzal)